Chris Robinson (singer): Other appearances

 Robinson made a cameo appearance (playing an angel) in the final episode of the popular sketch show The Kids in the Hall in 1994.
 According to The Kids in the Hall Season 5 DVD commentary, Robinson met Kate Hudson at a live The Kids in the Hall performance during their 2000 reunion tour.
 In 2007, Chris Robinson played Wavy Gravy's birthday party in San Francisco under the name Chris Robinson's Wooden Family.
 The show was a benefit to support an international development organization called the Seva Foundation founded by Wavy along with Ram Dass.

 In 2009, Robinson performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.

 Personal life

 On September 8, 1996, he married actress Lala Sloatman, niece (by marriage) of musician Frank Zappa.
 They were divorced in 1998.

 In December 2000, Robinson married actress Kate Hudson.
 Their son, Ryder was born in January 2004.
 On August 14, 2006, after nearly six years of marriage, Hudson's publicist announced their separation.
 On November 17, 2006, Robinson filed divorce papers, citing irreconcilable differences and seeking joint custody of their son.
 Divorce was granted on October 22, 2007, with Robinson being granted joint custody.

 In 2009, Robinson married Allison Bridges.
 Their daughter was born in December 2009.
-In 2015 he moved to Marin County, California, where he had resided over the next five years.
+In 2015 he moved to Marin County, California, where he resided over the next five years.
 He and Bridges divorced in October 2018.

 In January 2020, Robinson married Camille Johnson in Marin County.
 The couple currently lives in Los Angeles.

+Robinson’s paternal grandfather, Isaac “Ike” Rabinowitz, was from a Jewish family that immigrated to the United States from Poland after World War I. And the surname of Robinson was naturalized as they came through Ellis Island.
+His grandmother was Baptist.

+Robinson describes himself as a third generation Atlantan.
+And had dyslexia as a child.